privacy-scaling-explorations/zkevm-specs/specs/mpt-proof.md

 0, 0, 128, 0, ..., 0
 ```

-Empty node in a RLP stream is denoted only by one byte - value 128.
+Empty node in a RLP stream is denoted only by one byte - by value 128.
-MPT circuit uses padding with 0s to simplify the comparison
+However, MPT circuit uses padding with 0s - empty node occupies the whole row too.
+This is too simplify the comparisons
 between S and C branch.
 This way, the branch nodes are aligned horizontally
 for both proofs.

-Non-empty nodes are at positions 3 and 11.
+Non-empty nodes in the above picture are at positions 3 and 11.
 Position 11 corresponds to the key (that
 means the key nibble that determines the position of a node in this branch is 11) and
 is stored in `modified_node` column.